Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Effective diffusion coefficients

 For the spectral models, we can measure the effective diffusion coefficient with which the CR energy is transported.
 We compute the CR energy weighted value

 where $e_\mathrm{cr}$ is the total CR energy.
 In our discretised spectrum this average corresponds to a sum over the spectral bins, $i$:

 The energy weighted diffusion coefficients are shown in Fig.~\ref{fig:diff-coeff-effective} at two different times for different halo masses.
 The upper panels depict an early evolutionary stage at approximately the peak of star formation ($t=0.2\,\Gyr$) while the bottom panels show a later stage at $t=1\,\Gyr$.
 For each time we show the edge-on view in the upper row and the face-on view in the lower one.
-In all cases we use the fiducial spectral model, in which the diffusion coefficient scales as $D(p)\propto p^\delta$ with $\delta=0.3$.
-We exclude regions with total CR energy density ($e_\mathrm{cr}$) below $10^{-5}\,\mathrm{eV\,cm^{-3}}$ (white patches) because they correspond to pristine conditions in our initial conditions.
+In all cases we use the fiducial spectral model with $D_0=10^{28}\,\diffunit$, in which the diffusion coefficient scales as $D(p)\propto p^\delta$ with $\delta=0.3$.
+We exclude regions with a total CR energy density ($e_\mathrm{cr}$) below $10^{-5}\,\mathrm{eV\,cm^{-3}}$ (white patches) because they correspond to pristine conditions in our initial conditions.
 The white circle indicates the radius enclosing 75 per cent of the stellar mass to highlight the primary regions of CR injection.
 At the peak of the star formation rate, the central parts of the galaxies are dominated by spectra that closely correspond to the injection spectra with an abundant low-energy CR component.
-Hence, the energy weighted diffusion coefficient is small with value $\sim10^{28}\,\diffunit$.
+Hence, the energy weighted diffusion coefficient is small with a value $\sim10^{28}\,\diffunit$.
 The regions between the star forming sites and the accretion shock shows values of $\langle D\rangle_{e_\mathrm{cr}}\gtrsim10^{29}\,\diffunit$.
-The relative fraction of the volume with low values of $\langle D\rangle_{e_\mathrm{cr}}$ is much larger in the low mass system in comparison to the higher mass halos so that in model ``$M10^{10}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}$'' most of the volume is dominated by diffusion coefficients $\langle D\rangle_{e_\mathrm{cr}}\sim10^{28}\,\diffunit$.
+The relative fraction of the volume with low values of $\langle D\rangle_{e_\mathrm{cr}}$ is much larger in the low-mass systems in comparison to the higher mass halos so that in model ``$M10^{10}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}$'' most of the volume is dominated by diffusion coefficients $\langle D\rangle_{e_\mathrm{cr}}\sim10^{28}\,\diffunit$.
 Contrary, in run ``$M10^{12}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}$'' the region with $\langle D\rangle_{e_\mathrm{cr}}\sim10^{28}\,\diffunit$ is concentrated very closely to the centre.
-This is related to the relative importance of advective versus diffusive CR transport, which we discuss in more detail below.

-The enhanced effective diffusion coefficient is a direct consequence of the energy dependent diffusion.
-The high energy CRs can faster escape the star forming regions, which leads to spectra that are more dominated by high-energy CRs (see Girichidis et al. in prep.).
-In contrast, the low-energy CRs need much longer to escape their acceleration sites.
-As a result, the spectra peak at higher energies and thus increase the effective diffusivity.